We Made Patti LaBelle’s Sweet Potato Pie and It Knocked Our Socks Off

 The Delicious Results

-Honestly, Patti LaBelle’s sweet potato pie is the new standard to which I’ll be holding other pies.
-(Even these beauties).
+Honestly, Patti LaBelle’s sweet potato pie is the new standard to which I’ll be holding all pie recipes.